auth0/docs/articles/guides/login/migrating-lock-v9-spa.md

 4. Review if you are using any [legacy authentication flow in your application](guides/migration-legacy-flows), and adjust your code accordingly.

-You can find complete examples of implementing universal login in Single Page Applications for different technologies in our [Quickstarts](/quickstart/spa).
+You can find complete examples of implementing Universal Login in Single Page Applications for different technologies in our [Quickstarts](/quickstart/spa).

 <%= include('_includes/_customizing-login-page') %>